1800 91 1800

 Data Controller: the entity which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

-Data Processor: entity which processes Personal Data on behalf of the Controller.
+Data Processor: an entity which processes Personal Data on behalf of the Controller.

 Personal Data: any information relating to an identified or identifiable natural person;